How do you calculate a fair divorce settlement?

 How can couples reach a fair settlement on divorce settlement without going to court?

-Most couples are able to find a mutually acceptable way to divide their assets without the need for an expensive and stressful court hearing.
-We will take a look at how the partners can work together to find a solution.
+Most couples are able to find a mutually acceptable way to divide their assets without the need for going through the stress and expense of contested court proceedings.

 Negotiations via solicitors

-A traditional way for a settlement on divorce to be agreed is by the couple negotiating through their respective solicitors, who will be able to use their experience and expertise to suggest ways of reaching a fair divorce settlement without the need for a court hearing.
+A traditional way for a settlement to be agreed is by the couple negotiating through their respective solicitors.

 Mediation

-An increasingly common way for partners to reach a fair settlement is via mediation.
+An increasingly common way for separating couples to reach a settlement is via mediation.

 Unlike the adversarial nature of a court hearing, mediation provides a safe, neutral and confidential environment for both parties to air their views and seek possible solutions.